audulus/docs/nodes.md

 **Typical Use** - Creating modules, simplifying larger patches by condensing portions of patches into smaller elements.

-The **Sub-Patch** node is a patch within a patch (or a *sub-patch*).
-The Sub-Patch node's inputs and outputs correspond to the Input and Output nodes within the Sub-Patch.
+The **Sub-Patch** node allows you to contain a patch within a patch.
+You can even have Sub-Patch nodes within Sub-Patch nodes.
+Sub-Patches are great for condensing otherwise large and unruly patches so that they are easy to "read" and understand what is going on.
+They're also great for creating your own custom-packed modules, synthesizers, and effects with UIs that have only the relevant controls exposed to the surface of the Sub-Patch.

 To enter the Sub-Patch, tap on the node and then tap "Open" (iOS - you may need to tap the `>` button to expand the menu), or double-click on node (computer).
 To exit, tap on the icon in the upper left corner (iOS) or press the Escape key (computer).